 - An appeal form (which can be downloaded from the SEND Tribunal’s website);

-- An LA decision letter – this will state that you have two months in which to appeal from the date of this letter and is usually the cover letter accompanying the final EHC plan;
+- A Local Authority decision letter – this will state that you have two months in which to appeal from the date of this letter, and is usually the cover letter accompanying the final EHC plan;

-- (If appealing against contents of an EHC plan) The most recent final EHC plan complete with appendices;
+- If appealing against contents of an EHC plan, you require the most recent final EHC plan, complete with appendices;

-- Your Grounds of Appeal (which detail your reasons for appealing the LA’s decision)
+- Your Grounds of Appeal (which detail your reasons for appealing the Local Authority’s decision)